nightowlcasino/ERGOHACK-III-/ergoscript.md

 We have achieved this through the use of Game tokens.
 Every Game created on the platform will use the same game token.
 If a game token is present in a transaction, the house contracts funds can be spent.
 A game token is stored in a custom game contract that limits the spending of house contract funds as well as describing all the rules of the game.
 The creation of the contracts can be voted on by the community.

 To the existing LP spending paths, the House Contracts will have two additional spending paths.
-- One that allows the House Contract to be spend in a Casino game to match a player's bet.
+- One that allows the House Contract to be spent in a Casino game to match a player's bet.
 This spending path checks if the transaction contains a box with the Game NFT.
 (see casinoBet)
 - A second spending path allows payout winnings of the House Contract to be collected to a single box. (see collector)